 There are three key projects in this category, examining the impacts of bird, fish and seal predation on juvenile chinook and coho salmon.
 During 2014, these studies were focussed in Cowichan Bay, and occurred simultaneously with the juvenile salmon sampling studies.
 In 2015, we focussed primarily on seal and fish predation, and the field study locations were expanded out of Cowichan Bay to include Puntledge and Big Qualicum Rivers.
-For 2016-2017, the seal predation study has been expanded to allow for validation using additional diet data from non-estuary sites, as well as utilizing an independent method to reconstruct diets.
-In 2017, focussed studies to assess levels of predation in the freshwater environment of Cowichan River are being planned.
-These studies will focus on the impacts of mergansers, brown trout, otters and raccoons on juvenile chinook as they make their way down the river before heading out to sea.
-These studies are currently under development.
+For 2016-2018, the seal predation study has been expanded to allow for validation using additional diet data from non-estuary sites, as well as utilizing an independent method to reconstruct diets.
+In 2017, focussed studies to assess levels of predation in the freshwater environment of Cowichan River were also carried out.
+These studies examined the impacts of mergansers, brown trout, otters and raccoons on juvenile chinook as they make their way down the river before heading out to sea.

 1. Bird Predation in Cowichan Bay

 Team: Joy Wade (contractor, Fundy Aquatic Services Inc.) and local volunteers

 The movie above shows mergansers feeding in Cowichan River.

 In order to determine the sources of early marine mortality for Chinook salmon in the Cowichan River system, all sources of predation, including from birds, must be considered.
 To date, there has been little effort to characterize the abundance and diversity of bird species at the time of smolt outmigration from the Cowichan River in either the river or the estuary.
 The purpose of this project was to collect preliminary data on the abundance and diversity of the non-passerine birds in this area through a citizen science based project.